Tablature is a great way to "remember" tunes that you love but

 or printing.

-• BOOK/TUNING ABBREVIATIONS LIST
+ABBREVIATIONS LIST

-• INDEX BY TITLE
+INDEX BY

-• INDEX BY TUNING
+INDEX BY

-• INDEX TO JOHN BURKE'S BOOK*
+JOHN BURKE'S BOOK*

 *No longer in print nor available from normal sources;